HenriqueCaridade/SubsMatch/README.md

 ### With compiled executable

-- Step 1: Go the the release pages and download the correct executable for your OS.
+- Step 1: Go the the release pages and download the correct executable for your OS and rename it to `subs_match.exe` (or `subs_match` on linux and mac).
 - Step 2: Save it in a safe directory and copy it's path.
 - Step 3: Add that path to the PATH enviroment variable.
 - Step 4: Run on the cmd with `subs_match [args]`.